 You will not be helping your child if you rush them through books.
 It is not a race; it is a learning journey!
 Children learn at different rates just as they learn to walk, talk and dress themselves at different rates too.
 Reading must not be treated as a competition.
-If children are rushed through the books and feel under pressure to move through the colour bands they will not achieve the enjoyment and understanding necessary.
+If children are rushed through the books and feel under pressure to move through the phases they will not achieve the enjoyment and understanding necessary.
 Books that they find too difficult will soon put them off reading.
 Daily reading should never be perceived as a chore; sharing a book with a grown up should be a treasured moment that children (and adults) look forward to and most importantly enjoy.
 We are ultimately aiming for children to learn to read for pleasure.
+With the new phonics scheme children will only bring home books that they are able to read comfortably by themselves.
+It is vital for all children to read with an adult every day at home too to give them the best opportunity to make progress with their reading.